csr/TravelAR/README.md

 * Powered by CoreML, ARKit, and the Google Cloud Translation API
 * Auto Layout written entirely with code (no Storyboards/XIBs)
 * Supports localization with localizable strings
+* Continous Integration with AppCenter.ms (looking into transitioning to Travis CI)

 ![](demo.gif)